Dinesh-Kumar-Tanti/To-Do-Application/README.md

 # To-Do-Application
 This is a simple to-do app built with React.
 It allows users to add tasks, delete tasks, and toggle task completion.
 # Features
+.
 Add tasks
+.
 Delete tasks
+.
 Toggle task completion
-Tech Stack
+# Tech Stack
+.
 React
-Components
+# Components
+.
 App
 The main component that renders the ToDo component.

+.
 ToDo
-The main component that handles the state of tasks and renders the TaskInput and TaskList components.
+The main component that handles the state of tasks and renders the 'TaskInput' and 'TaskList' components.

 Props
 None